IvoVellekoop/wavesim_py/docs/source/development.rst

 .. _section-development:

-Wavesim Development
+WaveSim Development
 ==============================================

 Running the tests and examples
 --------------------------------------------------
 To download the source code, including tests and examples, clone the repository from GitHub :cite:`wavesim_py`.
-Wavesim uses `poetry` :cite:`Poetry` for package management, so you have to download and install Poetry first.
+WaveSim uses `poetry` :cite:`Poetry` for package management, so you have to download and install Poetry first.
 Then, navigate to the location where you want to store the source code, and execute the following commands to clone the repository, set up the poetry environment, and run the tests.

 .. code-block:: shell